Scrabble variants: Gosum, or Equable

 Gosum is similar to Numble.
 Users place sequences of numbers and equations, using the four main arithmetic operators (addition, subtraction, division, multiplication) and the equal sign in a Scrabble-like placement.

 A similar Scrabble-like arithmetic game was published in Australia, during the 1970s, under the name Equable.
 Number tiles were white, arithmetic operations and symbol tiles (including decimal point, fraction-dashes, and percentage) were grey, and players could freely take special equal-sign tiles when they made their move.
 Clearly the name was meant to evoke the conceptual link with Scrabble.
 The game-board also had bonus-squares.

+King's Cribbage

+In CoCoCo Games' Kings Cribbage, players score by placing valid cribbage scoring combinations from a hand of five tiles marked with playing card values.
+David Bukszpan, in his 2012 book Is that a Word?, panned the game, saying it was "not terribly easy to pick up, and seems destined to remain forever abandoned and gathering dust in the great toy attic of history."
+Despite this assessment, the game did gain some measure of popularity in the UK, resulting in tournaments.
+The game reviewer for SaskToday expected the game would bog down and eventually end prematurely due to non-scoring hands, but was pleasantly surprised that this was not the case, and stated "This is a game every cribbage player needs to own, and I suspect Scrabble players will appreciate it too."